TensoriumCore/Tensorium_lib/includes/Morpheus/DiffGeometry/README.md

 - Representation and manipulation of the spacetime metric
 - Computation of Christoffel symbols (first and second kind)
 - Construction of curvature tensors: Riemann, Ricci, and Ricci scalar
-- Implementation of the BSSN (conformal) formalism
+- Implementation of the BSSN (conformal) formalism setup for GRID 3+1 problems (To be done)

 ## Structure